-Founded in 1983 as the Harvard Family Research Project, we have an established track record in defining and advancing the fields of family, school, and community engagement.
+The Global Family Research Project is the successor to the Harvard Family Research Project (1983-2016), which separated from the Harvard Graduate School of Education Jan.
+1, 2017, and it is no longer affiliated with Harvard University.
+With our long history, we have an established track record in defining and advancing the fields of family, school, and community engagement.

 We’re most proud of our: